-If you believe that you will use your MIG a few times a year for short easy jobs.
-Say for welding mild steel on thin-ish gauges of metals.
-And by that I mean 24 gauge to 1/8th of an inch mild steel.
+If you believe that you’ll use your MIG a few times a year for short easy jobs.
+Say for MIG welding mild steel on thin-ish gauges of metals.
+Say 24 gauge to 1/8th of an inch mild steel.

 Then it makes sense to get a welder classed as a light duty welder, and be looking at the starter MIG welder end of the market.

-If you have ambitions to weld different type of materials say stainless steel or Aluminum and thicker gauges of metal, say above quarter inch mild steel.
+If you’ve ambitions to weld different type of materials say stainless steel or Aluminum and thicker gauges of metal, say above quarter inch mild steel.

-Then you are probably going to have to spend nearer to the $600 price mark on your MIG welder.
-Maybe more, particularly if you're thinking of larger projects where you're going to spend quite a bit of time welding.
+Then you’re probably going to have to spend nearer to the $600 price mark on your MIG welder.
+Maybe more, particularly if you’re thinking of larger projects where you’re going to spend quite a bit of time welding.

-I have a document on the site that goes into much more detail on the type of jobs you can use a MIG welding for.
-If you want some ideas or are just curious do take a look. - link to What is a MIG Welder Used for.
+You’ll find a document on the site that goes into much more detail on the type of jobs you can use MIG welding for.
+If you want some ideas or are just curious do take a look.

-When you have big ambitions it'll be worth spending the money as you will getting yourself a welder that is up to the job you have in mind for it.
+When you’ve big ambitions it’ll be worth spending the money as you will getting yourself a welder that’s up to the job you’ve in mind for it.